What are Behavioural Competencies?

 What is a Behavioural Competency Framework?

 You probably work in an organisation that has spent a lot of time, effort and money to identify and define particular competencies that are needed to succeed in specific job positions.
 It is even quite possible that you were involved in developing the Competency Framework as a Consultant or HR Practitioner.
-Typically, these Frameworks consist of a breakdown of measurable skills required to perform a particular role in the organisation.
+Typically, these a Behavioural Competency Framework consists of a breakdown of measurable skills required to perform a particular role in the organisation.
 Additionally, competencies are often used as a basis for training by converting competencies to learning objectives.

 The successful extensive use of the competency models has demonstrated that they can work very well.
 At the same time, you have probably seen models that are very confusing at best.
 Some of the competencies on the surface sound impressive, but in practice, leave the employees wondering if their organisation has completely lost all sense of reality and reason.
 In such cases, the models are ignored by the employees and have no impact in positively affecting their behaviour.

 However, whether or not the competencies are well designed, one thing is sure: the competencies do not mean the same thing for every employee and all of them have their unique challenges in meeting them.